-Research and development ("R&D"), milestone, and grant revenues for the three months ended March 31, 2015 decreased to \$609,000 from \$909,000 in the prior-year period, which was primarily the result of a non-recurring \$750,000 payment recognized in 2014 for a technology transfer agreement partially offset by increased R&D project revenues in 2015.
+Research and development ("R&D"), milestone, and grant revenues for the six months ended June 30, 2015 decreased to \$996,000 from \$1,076,000 in the prior-year period, which was primarily the result of a non-recurring \$750,000 payment recognized in 2014 for a technology transfer agreement partially offset by increased R&D project revenues in 2015.
+Some projects are based on a milestone basis for which revenue cannot be recognized until the milestone is achieved, while expenses incurred to reach that milestone are expensed in the period incurred.

-R&D expenses in the first quarter of 2015 were \$1.58 million, compared with \$1.20 million in the prior-year period.
-Development work continues on several assays utilizing Chembio's DPP® platform, including the DPP® HIV multiplex test that is designed to detect acute (early stage) HIV infection by means of detecting P24 antigen, as well as antibodies to HIV1/2, and the DPP® HCV point-of-care rapid test.
+R&D expenses in the six months ended June 30, 2015 were \$3.34 million, compared with \$2.47 million in the prior-year period.
+Development work continues on several assays utilizing Chembio's DPP® platform, including the DPP® HIV multiplex test that is designed to detect acute (early stage) HIV infection by means of detecting P24 antigen, as well as antibodies to HIV1/2, and other projects and grants.